CodeVA-Curriculum/twine-trail-guide/src/routes/locations/making-recordings.md

 * Hold the microphone or device recording the audio at the height of the source of the sound.
 If you're sitting at a table interviewing someone using a smartphone, consider putting the phone between the two of you on a short stack of books to get the mic closer to head-level.
 * Don't hold the microphone too close--you don't want the mic to catch any strong gusts of breath.
 Unless you're using a fancy microphone, about 2 feet of distance is usually fine.
 * Record in a quiet room that doesn't echo too much.
 Bathrooms are particularly echo-y, while rooms with books on the walls are usually great.
-Recording outside is even better, if you can make sure there won't be too much noise from cars or animals.
+Recording outside is even better, if you can make sure there won't be too much noise from cars, animals, or wind.

 You don't really need a nice microphone to record audio, especially if you're just recording someone's voice.
 A smartphone will work just fine for that.
 If you want to record music, sounds from the outdoors, or something like that, then you may find it useful to use a dedicated microphone to use with your [smartphone](TODO: find link) or [computer](TODO: find link).
 You don't *need* it, but it will make life a little easier.